One-child policy: Potential social problems & "little emperor" phenomenon

+Other scholarship supports that the "little emperor" phenomenon does exist.
+Jiao and colleagues compared children between the ages of four and ten from urban and suburban areas of Beijing using peer ratings of cooperativeness, leadership, and other desirable traits.
+When they analyzed a matched sample of only children and children with siblings from similar backgrounds, they reported constant patterns in which the only children were rated less positively.

+However, researchers Chen and Jin outline some of the arguably positive byproducts of this "little emperor" phenomenon.
+They suggest that, since only children receive more attention and resources from their parents, it can lead to improved academic performance and overall success in life.

+With the first generation of children born under the policy (which initially became a requirement for most couples with first children born starting in 1979 and extending into the 1980s) reaching adulthood, such worries were reduced.

-Toni Falbo, a professor of educational psychology and sociology at the University of Texas at Austin came to the conclusion that no measurable differences exist in terms of sociability and characterization between singleton children and multi-sibling children except that single children scored higher on intelligence and achievement – due to a lack of “dilution of resources”.
-However a later Australian study by Lisa Cameron et al showed that there were developmental differences that could affect the children's economic and social outcomes.
+Toni Falbo, a professor of educational psychology and sociology at the University of Texas at Austin came to the conclusion that no measurable differences exist in terms of sociability and characterization between singleton children and multi-sibling children except that single children scored higher on intelligence and achievement – due to a lack of "dilution of resources".

 Some 30 delegates called on the government in the Chinese People's Political Consultative Conference in March 2007 to abolish the one-child rule, citing "social problems and personality disorders in young people".
 One statement read, "It is not healthy for children to play only with their parents and be spoiled by them: it is not right to limit the number to two children per family, either."
 The proposal was prepared by Ye Tingfang, a professor at the Chinese Academy of Social Sciences, who suggested that the government at least restore the previous rule that allowed couples to have up to two children.
 According to a scholar, "The one-child limit is too extreme.
 It violates nature's law and, in the long run, this will lead to mother nature's revenge."